-The Parameter Elevation Regressions on Independent Slopes Model (PRISM) was the second ground-based dataset used for comparison against the satellite data.
+PRISM was the second ground-based dataset used for comparison against the satellite data.
 PRISM uses a large collection of station networks, including GHCN, to interpolate measurements at high elevations.
 PRISM differs from GHCN in that it is a gridded dataset at a .037° resolution (4km at the equator).
 The WRCC uses this dataset when station data are unavailable.
 The PRISM dataset was downloaded from the Oregon State University PRISM Climate Group website.
 The files came compressed in a .zip format, which were uncompressed using R programming.
 They were then subset to our study area.
 Since PRISM interpolates from GHCN stations, an extraction technique was used to get the value of each PRISM cell underlying each respective GHCN station.
-These values were added as new columns in the GHCN attribute tables, and thus could be treated in the same way the GHCN data were.
+These values were added as new columns in the GHCN attribute tables, and thus, could be treated in the same way the GHCN data were.

 After the initial processing of the CMORPH, GPM, GHCN, and PRISM datasets was complete, comparisons between satellite and ground-station precipitation measurements were made at each station point using the nearest-lying raster pixel.
 In order to determine which satellite-raster pixels to extract, each GHCN station was plotted on a map, and their geographic coordinates noted.
 From under each station point, we extracted the accompanying satellite-raster pixel value and appended it to the station record for each date.
-At this time, the attribute tables contained station ID fields, elevation fields, and precipitation fields of both ground and satellite datasets for every day.
+The attribute tables contained station ID fields, elevation fields, and precipitation fields of both ground and satellite datasets for every day.
 From here, area weighted averages were calculated in the table to account for multiple stations lying in the same raster pixel.
 Several univariate and bivariate statistical methods were used to visualize and understand the variance in the data.
 Bivariate analyses consisted of scatterplots between the satellite and ground station precipitation.
 The plots were split into summer and winter seasons (April 1-October 1 and October 1-April 1) and then further subdivided according to the areas of the Northwest and California/Nevada River Forecast Centers (RFCs).

 In addition to a suite of scatter plots for the satellite/ground comparisons, maps comparing satellite and station-derived 15-year seasonal normals to anomalous years were created using ArcMap.
 In order to visualize the difference, the ground data and satellite data were processed similarly.
-For each, the anomalous data was subtracted from the 15-year normal data and then divided by the normal data to produce a new feature class for both the raster and point layers.
-The new ground data was layered on top of the satellite data as shown in figure 3.
-From these, the anomalies represented in both the ground and satellite datasets could be seen, and their results could be compared against one another.
+For each, the anomalous data were subtracted from the 15-year normal data and then divided by the normal data to produce a new feature class for both the raster and point layers.
+The new ground data were layered on top of the satellite data as shown in figure 3.
+From these, the anomalies represented in both the ground and satellite datasets could be seen and their results could be compared against one another.

 A benefits map, showing where satellite data could best fill in station data gaps, was also produced using estimates from the remotely-sensed dataset with the highest correlation to GHCN measurements.
 In knowing the geographic attributes of the locations where satellite and ground station data agreed most, we identified locations with similar geographic attributes and no in situ stations.
-By highlighting these locations, the WRCC, NWS, and River Forecasting Centers learned where their monitoring efforts would benefit the most from the inclusion of remotely-sensed data.
+By highlighting these locations, the WRCC, NWS, and RFC’s learned where their monitoring efforts would benefit the most from the inclusion of remotely-sensed data.